Quansight-Labs/ndindex/docs/slices.md

 ## Integer indices

 To understand slices, it is good to first review how integer indices work.
-Throughout this guide, I will use as an example this prototype list:
+Throughout this guide, we will use as an example this prototype list:

 $$
 a = [\mathtt{\textsf{'}a\textsf{'}},\ \mathtt{\textsf{'}b\textsf{'}},\ \mathtt{\textsf{'}c\textsf{'}},\